Huegoxaga/notes/typescript/angular.md

 @NgModule({
   declarations: [
     AppComponent,
-    ComponentName //register the customized component in the app module.
+    ComponentName, //register the customized component in the app module.
   ],
   imports: [BrowserModule, AppRoutingModule],
   providers: [
-    ServiceName //register a dependency for all service in use.
+    ServiceName, //register a dependency for all service in use.
   ],
-  bootstrap: [AppComponent]
+  bootstrap: [AppComponent],
 })
 export class AppModule {}
 ```